Ellis Stanley Joseph: Biography

 This 1912 account is similar to an earlier one given in 1910.

 In adulthood, Ellis Joseph was a physically large man—six feet six inches (1.98 m) tall and 21 stone (294 lb or 134 kg) in weight—who was renowned for his seemingly boundless energy.
 For most of his adult life, he made his living by the import, export and sale of living creatures, capturing many of them himself on expeditions.

 There is no doubt of his genuine enthusiasm for wildlife of all kinds.
 In an interview he stated, reportedly with a sigh, "If I were a wealthy man, I'd have people collecting animals, for my zoo, instead of me collecting for other people's zoos."
 He had a real gift for relating to and training animals but he was unsentimental about selling even pet animals, and he made large sums of money by trading in wildlife.
 By the standards of today, his methods of capturing and handling of living creatures would be seen as causing unacceptable suffering, too high an environmental impact, and an excessive death rate.

 From some time prior to 1901 up to 1923, he lived in Australia, when not travelling which he frequently did.
 His travel during these years took him to North America, South America, India, West Africa, and South Africa.
 From November 1918 to 1926, Joseph owned a 17-acre estate called 'Highfield Hall', which was located in what was then part of Granville but is now within the suburb of Guildford in Sydney.
-'Highfield Hall' became both a private zoo and a temporary home for animals in transit to or from other countries.
+As well as being Joseph's home, 'Highfield Hall' became both a private zoo and a temporary home for animals in transit to or from other countries.

 No mention has been found of Joseph ever marrying.
 He returned to the United States in 1923.
 He suffered bad health in his final years and died on 16 September 1938, of a heart attack aged 66 years old, at his home at 179 Mosholu Parkway, the Bronx.